Runoff Senate elections in Georgia could determine balance of the Senate

 Georgia had two Senate elections this year, thanks to a special election to determine who would replace former Senator Johnny Isakson, who retired last year.
 Senator Kelly Loeffler was appointed by Governor Brian Kemp to replace Isakson, but faced challenges from 20 other candidates in the special election.
 Under state law, a race must advance to a runoff election if no candidate receives over 50% of the vote.
 Loeffler, who received around 26% of the vote, will advance to the runoff alongside Democrat Raphael Warnock, who received around 32% of the vote on Tuesday.

-In a statement, Perdue's campaign expressed confidence he would ultimately win reelection, saying Ossoff had a history of losing in the state.
+In a statement released on Thursday, Perdue's campaign expressed confidence he would ultimately win reelection, saying Ossoff had a history of losing in the state.
 Ossoff was defeated by former Congresswoman Karen Handel in a runoff election in 2017 in what was then the most expensive House race in history.

 "Perdue will finish this election in first place with substantially more votes than his Democrat opponent," the statement said.
 "If overtime is required when all of the votes have been counted, we're ready, and we will win."